-Note that not all of the fat from the cocoa butter is removed from the cocoa powder.
-Indeed, the higher quality cocoa powders have more fat in them.
+Not all of the fat from the cocoa butter is removed from the cocoa powder and higher-quality powders actually have more fat in them.
 You can generally determine the quality of a cocoa powder by comparing its fat content as shown on the nutritional label.

-Another fun fact: Cocoa powder is the missing ingredient in so-called "white chocolate," which is produced by combining cocoa butter and sugar (plus an emulsifier) but no cocoa solids.
+Another fun fact: Cocoa powder is the missing ingredient in so-called "white chocolate," which is produced by combining cocoa butter and sugar (plus an emulsifier), but no actual cocoa solids.

-More crucially, we should establish that cocoa powder is not the same thing as cocoa mix, or instant cocoa, which when combined with hot water or milk instantly produces a mug full of hot cocoa.
-This product, which usually comes in packets, contains cocoa, sugar, dehydrated milk and other ingredients, but is not what you would use to bake brownies or chocolate cake.
+More crucially, we should establish that cocoa powder is not the same thing as cocoa mix, or instant cocoa, which—when combined with hot water or milk—instantly produces a mug full of hot cocoa.
+Typically sold in packets, this product contains cocoa, sugar, dehydrated milk and other ingredients, but is not what you would use to bake brownies or chocolate cake.

 Likewise, don't try to make a cup of cocoa by simply adding hot water to unsweetened cocoa powder.

 The two basic types of cocoa powder are Dutch process and natural process.
-You'll find them sold and labeled each way, in addition to others that say "Dutch and natural blend" or something along those lines.
-But what are these two types of cocoa, and what does the term Dutch process refer to?
+You'll find them sold and labeled each way, in addition to others that say "Dutch and natural blend."
+But how exactly do these cocoas differ and what does the term Dutch process refer to?

 To begin with, pure ground cocoa powder has a pH level between 5.3 and 5.8, which is to say that it is acidic.
-It's perfectly edible, but the acidity affects its flavor, the way it interacts with other ingredients, how soluble it is, and other factors.
+It's perfectly edible, but the acidity affects its flavor, the way it interacts with other ingredients, and how soluble it is.

-Ordinary supermarket cocoa powder, what's often referred to as "natural" or "Broma" processed cocoa powder, is exactly what is described above: ground cocoa beans that have undergone no processing to alter their pH levels.
+Ordinary supermarket cocoa powder—what's often referred to as "natural" or "Broma" processed cocoa powder—is exactly what's described above: ground cocoa beans that have undergone no processing to alter their pH levels.
 It's a lighter, almost reddish-brown color.

-Dutch process (sometimes called "Dutching") is a process where after separating the cocoa butter, the beans are washed in an alkaline solution, produces a cocoa powder that is darker brown and less acidic, with a pH of between 6.8 and 8.1, which is chemically neutral.
+Dutch process (sometimes called "Dutching") is a technique that washes beans in an alkaline solution, producing a cocoa powder that is darker brown and less acidic, with a pH of between 6.8 and 8.1, which is chemically neutral.

-The Dutching process produces a cocoa powder that dissolves more easily, which makes it easier to work with in recipes, especially in ice cream and chocolate drinks.
-It also has a milder flavor.
+The Dutching process produces a cocoa powder that dissolves more easily, making it easier to work with in recipes, especially when it comes to ice cream and chocolate drinks.
+It has a milder flavor.
 Dutching also reduces the antioxidant properties of cocoa.

 Why Would I Use Dutch-Process Cocoa?